How to Build a Horizontal Cedar Fence

 The sleeve then heat-shrinks to fit the post with a heat gun or torch.
 You then roll over the sleeve with a roller to ensure a good seal to the post.

-I then set the post into the hole and made sure it was plumb with this super helpful post level.
+I then set the post.
+I used this post level on all 40 posts.
+Honestly, it was one of the most useful tools on the entire project because it let me check plumb on two sides at once.
 And then secured it into position with two temporary 2x4 braces.
 The braces are screwed into the post and on the other end, screwed to a ground stake.

 Each post hole is getting filled with Quikrete, which is a fast setting concrete that sets hard in just 20-40 minutes.
 One thing I really like about Quikrete is you can pour it in the hole dry, and then add water.